MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-status.md

 - **Paused** - The experiment is paused and not collecting data.
 You must resume the experiment for it to collect data again.
 - **Archived** - The experiment has run its course and has been cataloged in the third-party service for future reference.

-The image below shows both sets of statuses and how they relate to each other.
+The diagram below shows both sets of statuses and how they relate to each other.

 [ ![Experimentation statuses](./media/experimentation_statuses.svg) ](./media/experimentation_statuses.svg#lightbox)